Dragon160/Ubuntu-RazerBladeStealth2019/README.md

 This will tell the system that the initial state of the display is open - and turned on.

+## Enable suspend-then-hibernate

+One thing I loved on Windows was the default behavior to sleep and than after 1-2 hours to hibernate.
+That will save you a lot of power for e.g. over the night.

+Luckily with Ubuntu this feature just needs to be enabled.
+First, you need to enable the delay for the suspend-then-hibernate mode:

+    /etc/systemd/sleep.conf
+        --> HibernateDelaySec=180min is the default.
+Change it, if needed

+Next, go to

+    /etc/systemd/logind.conf

+    Change the content of these to options:
+    HandleLidSwitch=suspend-then-hibernate
+    HandleLidSwitchExternalPower=suspend-then-hibernate

+Thats it!
+Do not forget to restart the system or the systemd-logind service.

 ## Power saving with TLP

 For getting the best battery life on the notebook I installed _TLP_ (https://github.com/linrunner/TLP) to configure CPU power state and more.
 The latest version (1.3.x) also supports the latest Intel Ice Lake CPUs which is important for the Razer Stealth.
+(BTW: I did not performed any battery test so far - it seems that the battery is also without TLP quite good.)

 Installation: